LIMBO (LIMBO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 LIMBO Historical Price

-According to the latest data gathered on LIMBO live price page, the current price of LIMBO is 0.00289353USD.
-The circulating supply of LIMBO(LIMBO) is 1000.00M LIMBO , giving it a market capitalization of $2.89M.
+According to the latest data gathered on LIMBO live price page, the current price of LIMBO is 0.0027785USD.
+The circulating supply of LIMBO(LIMBO) is 1000.00M LIMBO , giving it a market capitalization of $2.76M.

 The LIMBO Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LIMBO based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.